How To Use A Grass Trimmer: Top Tips

-How A Grass Trimmer Works
+How Does A Grass Trimmer Work?

 A grass trimmer is a garden tool that uses a nylon line instead of a blade to cut the grass.
 The propulsion system spins the wire at such a speed it is able to cut through the grass with ease.
 Using the principle of centrifugal force, the line becomes stiffer the faster it is spun, making it easier to cut through garden debris.
 The user is protected from the cutting line and any debris thrown up by a shield that covers the head of the grass trimmer.